Summary CV

 Dr. GIRIJA KAIMAL (EdD, MA, ATR-BC)

-Associate Professor and Interim Chair
+Professor and Interim Chair

 Department of Creative Arts Therapies, Drexel University College of Nursing and Health

-Co-founder: GVM consulting and analysis
+Co-founder: GVM Consulting

-Independent Visual artist
+Visual artist

 [email protected]